Skip to main content

 rm -rf ./reth # Clean up empty extracted folder

-• The goal is to have the chain data directories (e.g., chaindata, nodes, segments, etc.) directly inside ./geth-data or ./reth-data, not nested within another subfolder.
+• The goal is to have the chain data directories (e.g., chaindata, nodes, segments, etc.) directly inside ./reth-data, not in a nested subfolder.

-5. Start the Node: Now that the snapshot data is in place, start the node using the appropriate command (see the Running a Base Node guide):
+5. Start the Node: Now that the snapshot data is in place, return the root of your Base node folder and start the node: